 Australian government announce additional pathway to permanent residence for New Zealanders

-The Australian government has announced an additional pathway to permanent residence, and therefore citizenship, for some New Zealand non-protected special category visa (SCV) holders.
-The additional visa pathway is expected to be available from 1 July 2017.
+The Australian government has announced an additional pathway to permanent residence, and therefore citizenship, for some New Zealand non-protected Special Category Visa-holders (SCVs).
+The Skilled Independent 189 (New Zealand) Stream visa is available from 1 July 2017.

 Who is eligible?

-To be eligible for the new visa pathway, the primary applicant must:
+To be eligible for the new 189 (NZ) stream visa, the primary applicant must:

 - have been resident in Australia for the five years immediately prior to applying

-- have earned at least $53,900 in each of the five years, demonstrated by income tax returns
+- have earned at least $53,900 taxable income in three of the of the last five financial years

 - meet the standard health, character and security checks.

 There is no maximum age restriction when applying for the Skilled Independent 189 (New Zealand) Stream.

 The primary applicant can include their partner and dependent children on the application.
 Their partner and children only need to meet the health, character and security checks.

 There are limited exemptions to the income requirement, particularly for vulnerable New Zealand citizens.
 You might be eligible an income exemption if you are either: